 Your compensation will be paid into your bank account.

-Where can I find a car accident injury expert in my area?
+Where can I find a car accident injury lawyer near me?

 Law Partners is Australia’s largest specialist personal injury firm, and we have 25 local offices.